IBM/aspera-cli/docs/README.erb.md

 - `name+id?` : subfolder named after the package's name is created, unless it already exists.
 Else it falls back to the combination of both fields with `.`.
 - `name+seq?` : subfolder named after the package's name is created, unless it already exists.
 Else it falls back to the combination of name and sequence number.

-> **Note:** When `<field1>+<field2>?` is used, if the same package is downloaded multiple times, it will be downloaded twice.
+> **Note:** When `<field1>+<field2>?` is used, if two packages are downloaded and have the same fields, they will be downloaded in the same folder.
-If `name+seq?` is used, if the same package is downloaded multiple times, it will be placed in folders with a sequence number.
+If `name+seq?` is used, if the same package is downloaded multiple times, it will be placed in different folders with a sequence number.

 ##### Example: Receive all packages from a given shared inbox